pimbrouwers/FSharp.Data/README.md

 This is an export of the core Json functionality from the amazing [FSharp.Data](https://github.com/fsharp/FSharp.Data) package.

-The goal of this fork was to reduce the dependency graph and support .NET Standard 2.0, while supporting all existing functionality.
-The only exception, is that the HTTP methods for requesting/sending JSON have been removed.
-My belief was that the responsibility of the library should be restricted to working with JSON, not obtaining it from an HTTP resource.
+The goal of this fork was to reduce the dependency graph, support .NET Standard 2.0 and offer dead-simple JSON interop, while supporting most existing functionality.
+HTTP methods for requesting/sending JSON have been removed.
+My belief was that the responsibility of the library should be restricted to working with JSON, not obtaining it from an HTTP resource. `JsonProvider` has also been removed.

-> The namespace has been changed to `FSharp.Data.Json` to avoid confusion.

-The documentation below, has been exported from: [http://fsharp.github.io/FSharp.Data/library/JsonValue.html](http://fsharp.github.io/FSharp.Data/library/JsonValue.html)
+> The documentation below, has been exported from: [http://fsharp.github.io/FSharp.Data/library/JsonValue.html](http://fsharp.github.io/FSharp.Data/library/JsonValue.html)

 ## Loading JSON documents